re-search/gpt2-estimator/README.md

 ## What is this project?

 An implementation of GPT2 using the tf.estimator API.
-Now GPT2 can be training using Multiple GPUs!
+Now GPT2 training can be run with Multiple GPUs!

 ## Why would I need this?